ktzy0305/ETI-ePortfolio/README.md

 # ETI e-Portfolio
 An ePortfolio web application made using Django for Emerging Trends in IT.
 Test cases for this web application are written using PyTest, with Selenium for UI testing.
 A project testing report which contains the list of test cases and its respective results and justification of test results is included below.

+> Hi Mr Low, if you are seeing this, please scroll down and download the Testing Report document, it contains all the test cases, test results and the justification of test results.
+Thank you! 😊

 ## Requirements
 - Django
 - PyTest (with Coverage)